Financial Support for Graduate Students

 Obtaining and maintaining teaching excellence is a priority for the Department of Statistics.
 The GTAs are teachers in this system and also students.
 Our department provides extensive training and support for GTAs through our GTA training Program.
 Training begins during orientation, the week before classes, where GTAs learn the basic ideas of general education, how to teach statistics using this approach, and obtain feedback through practice teaching sessions.
 During the semester, weekly teaching meetings are held, where teaching ideas are presented and discussed, as well as other issues in statistics education.
 The department has found that this training program provides a cooperative teaching environment that encourages GTAs to work together, thus benefitting from the combined knowledge, experience, and ideas of the group.
 The goal of the training program is to help our GTAs become excellent communicators and teachers.
 The skills gained during this training should greatly enhance one’s marketability and future success as a professional statistician.

 First semester teaching assistants are appointed for five-tenths time (16-20 hours/week) with a stipend of approximately $19,000 for nine months (i.e., the academic year) to teach one course section per semester.
 After their first semester of teaching, and if they are considered to be successful teachers, GTA’s may be considered for additional duties at an increased stipend .
-Teaching assistants receive a full tuition waiver for up to 10 credit hours.
+Teaching assistants receive a full tuition waiver for up to 10 credit hours, for each of fall and spring semesters.

 Students whose native language is not English are required to pass the revised TSE exam with a score of 50 or more, or the speaking portion of the IBT (Internet-Based TOEFL) with a minimum score of 22, to be considered for a teaching assistantship.
 This is a University requirement which cannot be waived.